 A formal agenda is very important and must always be considered as it serves as the backbone of the meeting.
 A certain discussion can be unorganized and inefficient if it will not follow the format that it needs to follow.
 Also, important parts of why the meeting has been done may not be covered because of focusing on other items and straying from a current topic discussion once a new topic has already been opened.

-Should you be familiarized with a formal agenda already, you may also download our Event Agenda sample.
+Should you be familiarized with a formal agenda already, you may also download our event agenda sample.
+For a more laid back gathering, try our informal meeting agenda.